 - About 1 ½ cups of watermelon sherbet

 - 1 cup almond milk (or other milk of your choice)

 - Add all ingredients to blender and blend until smooth.

 This shake is another entry for Linda’s (Gluten-Free Homemaker) Create a Beverage Challenge.
 It made for a perfect breakfast as I headed out the door one recent morning.
-Both recipes are also being submitted to Ricki’s (Diet, Dessert, and Dogs) new Wellness Weekends.
 You can read all about the health benefits of watermelon in my Good Morning, Sunshine!
 Watermelon Orange Smoothie post.
 You may be surprised at all the health benefits that watermelon offers.
 Honestly, right now, I’m drawn to any recipe that includes watermelon for just its plain refreshing goodness!
 It was AndreAnna’s (Life As A Plate) Cucumber Watermelon Skinny Martini that got me going on this sweet and juicy tangent.
 And quite frankly, more watermelon cocktails sound good.
 For other cooling watermelon recipes, check out the following:

 Please come back tomorrow for a serving of Savory Lemon-Kissed Sun-Dried Tomato Artichoke Chicken Clafouti.
 After I posted a photo of that recipe on Facebook, many of you have been pleading for it.
 The wait is almost over!